ishmilan2/ishmilan.github.io/en/blog/_posts/15-07-29-configure-xenserver6.5-software-raid1.md

 ## Final Thoughts

-With these steps must be establish a **_virtualizaton platform using XenServer 6.5_** over **_Software RAID1_** structure.
+With these steps a **_virtualizaton platform_** must be established using **_XenServer 6.5 over Software RAID1 structure_**.

-The benefits when set this configuration are:
+The benefits that come with setting this configuration are:

-- Data protection when exist ruptured discs.
+- Data protection when there are ruptured discs.
 - Reduced hardware costs.
 - Better use of physics resources.
-- Establish multiple independents virtual systems since one physical server.
+- Creation of multiple independent virtual systems from one physical server.

 ### Significant Revisions
 - Citrix Systems.
 (2015): Citrix XenServer ® 6.5 Administrator's Guide